kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 Pelagic-to-demersal ratio:
 Additionally, a recent study by Hondorp et al [-@hondorp2010eutrophication] examined landings composition and water quality data for 22 different coastal ecosystems including estuaries, coastal seas, and semi-enclosed basins.
 While Hondorp et al [-@hondorp2010eutrophication] reported indications that fishery practices (gear) and management could affect patterns of landings composition, they found that systems with extensive eutrophication and hypoxia displayed high P:D ratios.

 Maybe work in a tie to the shifting baselines problem.
-Many reduction in fishing explotation are the result of reductions in abundance or the collapse of stocks or large-scale regiem shifts in the ecosystem, however changes the Gulf ecosystem
+Many reduction in fishing explotation are the result of reductions in abundance or the collapse of stocks or large-scale regime shifts in the ecosystem, however changes the Gulf ecosystem

-### Paragraph: Disucssing the the ABC curve analysis within the broader framework of literature
+### Paragraph: Discussing the the ABC curve analysis within the broader framework of literature

 The relationship between biomass and abundance is one that has a long history in the literature.
 The disparity is an indicator of disturbance.